TechnoMystics-org/mastodon_rss_bot/README.md

 import tokenlib_public
 ```

+## MASTODON AUTH
+as you can probably guess:
+tokens are storen in `tokenlib_public.py`
+You will need to create	this file first.
+Example can be	found in `tokenlib_public_example.py`
+This is	where you set your bot name.

 ## RUNNING
 `./run.sh`
 Edit run.sh to adjust sleep to increase or decrease interval.

-## MASTODON AUTH
-as you can probably guess:
-tokens are storen in `tokenlib_public.py`
+Default is set to run every minute.
+New posts are collected and tooted out every 20 seconds.

 ## NOTES
  This script depends on 2 files